The spiritual development of pupils is shown by their:

 Where is this in Kings Furlong Junior School?

 - RE lessons – the children explore concepts, contextualise the concept through religious beliefs and evaluate, reflect what they have learnt.
-What would a Christian, Hindu or Muslim feel about that concept?
+What would a Christian, Hindu, Muslim or Humanist feel about that concept?
 The children are given opportunities to explore religious beliefs and understand how this impacts people’s daily lives.

-- Project based learning is developing creativity and teamwork in which the children enjoy sharing their end of project outcomes with family and the rest of the school.
+- Project based learning provides opportunities for children to share their end of project outcomes with their family and the rest of the school.

 - Art, Design Technology, PE, Music and English, to name but a few, are taught so the children can explore and appreciate the wonders of our world and ask questions of themselves and others.
 The children reflect on their own lives and others’ through drama activities, artwork, and design products.
 Music concerts and plays are performed to audiences.
 Sports events are attended so children can develop positive attitudes towards themselves and others.

 - Circle time enables the children to develop their understanding of themselves and explore new thinking, e.g. why…?
 Awe and wonder.
 Each child is given the chance to comment therefore, developing their sense of self-worth.